googlearchive/HTMLImports/README.md

 In imported documents, `href` and `src` attributes in HTML, and `url` properties in CSS files, are relative to the location of the imported document, not the main document.

-The HTML Imports polyfill begins processing link tags when the `window.load` event fires.
+The HTML Imports polyfill begins processing link tags when the `DOMContentLoaded` event fires.
 To know when loading is complete, listen for the `HTMLImportsLoaded` event on `document` or `window`.

 Example: